In development · pre-1.0

 Honest about the stage.

 Podo is in development and used privately while the team dogfoods it.
-There is no public release, no install link, and no screenshots, because there is nothing finished enough to show.
+There is no public release and no install link.
 Here is the path, without dates we have not committed to.

 - In development You are here

-Shared core and the first surface are being built and used internally.
+Shared core and the first surfaces are being built and used internally.
 The repo is private while the shape settles.

 - Private dogfooding